 Welcome to Pierpont Elementary School!
 This report provides information about our school's achievements, resources, students, and staff.
 Home-school unity and cooperation are keys to our school success.
 I hope that you will gain a better understanding of our school community through the information provided.
-I encourage all community members to visit and be active participants in helping our boys and girls achieve success.
+I encourage all community members to visit and be active participants in helping our boys and girls achieve success

-Pierpont Elementary School has a longstanding tradition of excellence.
+Pierpont Elementary School has a long-standing tradition of excellence.
 Our students benefit from our unique marine science program and technology integration at each grade level.
 As a high performing school, we continue to explore current instructional methods and strategies to improve our program.
 The veteran staff strives to be on the cutting edge of educational excellence.

 We proudly offer a safe, clean, and courteous learning environment with high expectations for all students.
 A high rate of regular student attendance reflects students and families who value education and make school a high priority.
 We aim to provide a safe and secure learning environment with challenges and support for all.
-District Vision Statement In the Ventura Unified School District all students will receive an exemplary and balanced education fostering a lifelong passion for learning and engagement.
-We demand excellence of ourselves because our supportive community has entrusted us with their children.

-District Mission Statement
+District Vision Statement